sunyue93/ads-instititute.github.io/README.md

       interest: Convex Optimization
       url: http://sites.math.washington.edu/~ddrusv/
 ```
+2. **check the update using http://yaml-online-parser.appspot.com/**
-2. add an image in members\FILENAME
+3. add an image in members\FILENAME

 # How to add a new publication
 Add an entry in _data\publications.yml